 This park is located diagonally opposite the College of Engineering, Guindy campus on the Sardar Vallabai Patel Road.
 There is ample parking space for cars and bikes near the main entrance.
 Spotted deer can be spotted (pun intended) at ease in the region closer to the park.
-In my student days, I often used to spot free-wandering deer inside the College of Engineering campus.
+In my student days, I often used to spot free-wandering deer inside the Guindy campus of College of Engineering.

 The children's park has long walkways surrounded by trees.
 It has a mini zoo inside with small animals housed inside the park.
 The children's play area has many attractions like swings, slides and seesaws.
 The children's park appeals to adults as well because of the natural surroundings and the walkways.

 Guindy Forest Tour

 Guindy National park is a small reserve forest landlocked within Chennai city next to Children's Park.
 Prior permission is needed to go on a guided tour.
 You can contact the forest office inside the Children's Park for permission.

 Guindy Snake Park

 There is a snake park right next to the Children's Park.
 The park has many species of snakes like cobras, pythons and the bagpiper.
 The staff are happy to educate visitors about snakes.
 Did you know that 95% of the snakes we find in our neighborhood are non-venomous and there is no need to fear them?

 This park is named after an old Tamil scholar, Tholkappiar.
 He created the literary work covering various aspects of Tamil grammar.
 Tholkappia Poonga was created with the aim of restoring the ecosystem of Adyar estuary and creek.